 a problem.
 Ask your healthcare provider what your child's test results mean for you.

 A test result greater than 5 micrograms per deciliter (mcg/dL) is high and may mean

 your child has lead poisoning.
 The higher the level of lead in your child's blood,

 the greater the risk of learning disabilities, impaired growth, and kidney and nerve

 How is this test done?

-child's arm.
-Blood samples from infants and children may also be collected by a finger
+in your child's arm.
+Blood samples from infants and children may also be collected

-stick.
-If test results from a finger stick are abnormal, a blood draw from a vein
+by a finger stick.
+If test results from a finger stick are abnormal, a blood draw

 Does this test pose any risks?